ECOMMERCE WEBSITE DESIGN AGENCY

 It’s all about the health of your website.

 If you constantly mess with your site, you’re contributing to the problems that arise from it.

 If you have downtime or working on a marketing strategy, customers arrive and the site is being reworked.

 Will, they come back or go elsewhere?

 Your regular customers may not necessarily be happy with having to relearn how to navigate the new look site.

 Google’s ranking algorithms consider longevity for authority within ecommerce sites too.
 They won’t have had time to recognise the changes, and your ranking is affected.

 The idea of retaining the same site and reworking it while it’s still live has merit.

 If you leave your business with the same ecommerce platform provider, your customers find you more easily.

 Though Google seems to like changes to a site that are small but frequent, they recognise and tend to reward higher ranking authority to those that don’t alter it too drastically, yet still, bring in more viewers.

 With everything said, we also understand that ecommerce platform providers sometimes have to be changed, as do ecommerce websites that are inadequate.

 So, what does our company do?

-If we at Salesbloom are lucky enough to be invited to analyse an existing ecommerce site, we perform an initial audit.
+If we at Salesbloom are lucky enough to be invited to analyse an existing ecommerce site, we perform an initial audit for any design project.